dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ## Problem in Training GANs

 Of course, the training procedure we described above is very unstable and difficult.
-I mean Is D doing good job in classifying?, Is G generating good samples?, How long should I train to get good examples?, How should we evaluate GANs and when should we use them?
-How does GAN training scale with batch size?
-Can we Scale GANs Beyond Image Synthesis?
-Do GANs attain Nash Equilibrium?
+I mean Is D doing good job in classifying?, Is G generating good samples?, How long should I train to get good examples?,